 Let the crisp cool in the skillet for a full 30 minutes before serving it.
 It's during this time that the base firms up a bit and all the flavors come together.

 I'm a big fan of berries in recipes!
-I use them in Easy Triple Berry Patriotic Trifle Recipe (GF), Lemon Blueberry Cookies and Strawberry Lemonade Sorbet.
+I use them in Easy Triple Berry Patriotic Trifle Recipe (GF), Lemon Blueberry Cookies and the Strawberry Lemonade Sorbet.

 How To Serve Mixed Berry Crisp With Matzo Streusel